cubarco/paf/README.md

 ```console
 $ tar cf - . | paf md5sum {/tmp/foo.tar}
 ```
-##### Pacman install from folders
+##### Pacman installing from folders
-If you are using pacman as a package manager, paf enables you install a software from a directory.
+If you are using pacman as a package manager, paf enables you to install software from a folder.
 <br \>
 Assuming that `${pkgdir}` is the folder generated with `makepkg --noarchive`.
 Run following commands and the package will be installed without archiving.